mdshadatrahman/rounded-qr-flutter/README.md

 # rounded_qr

 An easy to use package for creating QR codes that can be rounded, and can have an image in the center.
+(Null safe version of [rounded_qr](https://pub.dev/packages/rounded_qr))

 This package uses the actively maintained [qr](https://pub.dev/packages/qr) package under the hood.